Swordfish and Zucchini Burger

 swordfish

-• Have all your ingredients handy.
+• Have all the ingredients ready at hand.

 Swordfish and zucchini meatballs